 Ceremony and ritual have always been of importance to me.
-As well as experience as a Registrar in charge of legally registering marriages in both secular and religious settings, and working within an organisation which runs Marriage Preparation Courses, a couple of years ago, I completed a Unitarian “Rites of Passage” training course, authorising and enabling me to conduct legal marriages and other life event ceremonies within Unitarian churchs and meeting halls.
+As well as experience as a Registrar in charge of legally registering marriages in both secular and religious settings, and working within an organisation which runs Marriage Preparation Courses, a few years ago I completed a Unitarian “Rites of Passage” training course, authorising and enabling me to conduct legal marriages and other life event ceremonies within Unitarian churches and meeting halls.
 Around this time I also branched off, becoming professionally insured, as an open-minded and inclusive Celebrant.
 All of which I thoroughly enjoy.

 Prior to this, I learnt through the practice of being involved in the rites of passage of people I know.

 - Welcoming ceremony and blessings for slightly older children and babies.